Construction

 CNST 4325.
 Contract Administration.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 This course introduces students to issues regarding administering construction contracts.
-It focuses on understanding of the purpose of contract documents, legal hierarchy of the documents, the interrelationships among the documents, liabilities accepted with each document, and typical challenges related to communications among the parties involved, establishing chain of commands, warranties, and progress/final payments.
+It focuses on understanding the purpose of contract documents, legal hierarchy of the documents, the interrelationships among the documents, common construction risks and liabilities and means and methods to mitigate such risks, along with the typical challenges related to communications among the parties involved.
+The course will primarily use the suite of American Institute of Architect (AIA) contract documents as a model contract.
 Prerequisites: CNST 3321.

 CNST 4395.
 Construction Capstone.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).